umee-network/umee/docs/VALIDATOR.md

    ```

 5. Using discord, ping one of the UX Team members to send you testnet `uumee`.
-6. Once your validator is setup (and you did self delegation), ping again UX Team members and send your validator address.
+6. Once your node validator is set up (and you did self delegation), ping again UX Team members and send your validator address.
 We will do a delegation.
 7. Make sure your Price Feeder is running correctly.
 If your [testnet window misses](https://canon.price-feeder.com/) are above 50% then something is wrong.
 Look for a help on Discord.

 Here are our testnet public endpoints: